The Thing (1982 film): Cultural influence

 The film has had a significant effect on popular culture, and by 1998, The Thing was already considered a cult classic.
 It is listed in the film reference book 1001 Movies You Must See Before You Die, which says "one of the most influential horror movies of the 1980s, much imitated but rarely bettered ...
 It is one of the first films to unflinchingly show the rupture and warp of flesh and bone into grotesque tableaus of surreal beauty, forever raising the bar of cinematic horror."
 It has been referred to in a variety of media, from television (including The X-Files, Futurama, and Stranger Things) to games (Resident Evil 4, Tomb Raider III, Icewind Dale: Rime of the Frostmaiden, and Among Us), and films (The Faculty, Slither, and The Mist).

 The Thing is screened annually at the Amundsen–Scott South Pole Station.

 Several filmmakers have spoken of their appreciation for The Thing or cited its influence on their own work, including Guillermo del Toro, James DeMonaco, J. J. Abrams, Neill Blomkamp, David Robert Mitchell, Rob Hardy, Steven S. DeKnight, Quentin Tarantino, and Brian Patrick Butler.
-In 2011, The New York Times asked prominent horror filmmakers what film they had found the scariest.
-Two, John Sayles and Edgar Wright, cited The Thing.
+In 2011, The New York Times asked prominent horror filmmakers what film they had found the scariest; John Sayles and Edgar Wright cited The Thing.
 The 2015 Tarantino film The Hateful Eight takes numerous cues from The Thing, from featuring Russell in a starring role, to replicating themes of paranoia and mistrust between characters restricted to a single location, and even duplicating certain angles and layouts used by Carpenter and Cundey.
 Pieces of Morricone's unused score for The Thing were repurposed for The Hateful Eight.
 Tarantino also cited The Thing as an inspiration for his 1992 film Reservoir Dogs.
+In 2025, the Library of Congress selected The Thing for preservation in the National Film Registry as being "culturally, historically, or aesthetically significant".

 The film is screened annually in February to mark the beginning of winter at the Amundsen–Scott South Pole Station.
 In January 2010, Clarkesworld Magazine published "The Things", a short story by Peter Watts told from the Thing's point of view; it is unable to understand why humans are hostile toward it and horrified to learn that they do not shapeshift.
 The story received a 2011 Hugo Award nomination.
 In 2017, a 400-page art book was released featuring art inspired by The Thing, with contributions from 350 artists, a foreword by director Eli Roth, and an afterword by Carpenter.

 The 2007 Halloween Horror Nights event at Universal Studios in Orlando, Florida, featured "The Thing: Assimilation", a haunted attraction based on the film.
 The attraction included MacReady and Childs, both held in stasis, the Blair-Thing and the outpost kennel.